We’re Here For You

 - Boil water vigorously for three minutes prior to use for cooking or drinking.

-- Disinfect food contact surfaces (dishes) by immersing them for at least one minute in clean tap water that contains one teaspoon of unscented household bleach per gallon of water.
+- Disinfect food contact surfaces (including silverware, dishes, baby bottles, etc.) by immersing them for at least one minute in clean tap water that contains one teaspoon of unscented household bleach per gallon of water.

 - Continue boiling all water that is to be used for cooking or drinking until the cause of the contamination has been found and corrected.